-The QoS-A [Campbell,93a] is a layered architecture of services and mechanisms for QoS management and control of continuous media flows in multiservice networks.
 The most fundamental architectural concept we use is the notion of a flow.
 A flow characterises the production, transmission and eventual consumption of a single media stream as an integrated activity governed by a single statement of QoS.
 Flows are always simplex but can be either unicast or multicast.
 They may carry a range of data types including both continuous media and control data such as messages or RPC packets.
 The realisation of the flow concept demands active QoS management and tight integration between the device management, thread scheduling, communications protocol and network components of the end-to-end data path.

 In functional terms, the QoS-A illustrated in Figure 1 is broadly divided into a number of layers and planes.
-The upper layer consists of a distributed applications platform augmented with services to provide multimedia communications and QOS configuration in an object-based environment [Coulson,93].
+The upper layer consists of a distributed applications platform provided by an ODP compatible distributed systems platform embedded in a Chorus microkernel augmented with services to provide multimedia communications and QOS configuration in an object-based environment [Coulson,93].
 Below the platform level is an orchestration layer which provides multimedia synchronisation services across multiple related application flows and jitter correction [Campbell,92a].
 Supporting this is a transport layer which contains a range of QoS configurable protocols.
-For example, separate protocols are provided for continuous media and constrained latency message protocols [García,93].
+For example, separate protocols are provided for continuous media and constrained latency message protocols.